-Click on the country of interest to identify the date the CISG entered into effect for it and texts and explanations of declarations or reservations, if any, applicable to the adoption of the CISG by that country.
+Click on the country of interest to identify the date the CISG entered into effect for it and texts and explanations of declarations and reservations, if any, applicable to the adoption of the CISG by that country.
 These are summaries prepared for the Pace database.
 For official summaries prepared by the UN Treaty Section, click on United Nations, New York-Treaty Section.

 - China (PRC)